-Eligibility: All non-Tier 3 Members are eligible for Service-Connected Disability eligible to receive disability benefits.
+All non-Tier 3 Members are eligible for Service-Connected Disability Retirement benefits at any age if they are permanently disabled as a result of injuries or illness sustained in the line of duty.
+Tier 3 Members are not eligible to receive disability benefits.